 This is a well-rounded course that will position you as an expert marketer or strategist once you finish the final lesson.

-To see for yourself, check out the curriculum, then make a true investment in your content marketing and strategy education and enroll!
+To see for yourself, check out the curriculum, then make an investment in your content marketing and strategy education and enroll today.